input-output-hk/technical-docs/cardano-components/cardano-wallet/doc/Code-Review-Guidelines.md

 Authors Don’t | Authors Do
 --- | ---
-That makes sense in some cases butnot here. | I added a comment about why it’s implemented that way.
+That makes sense in some cases but not here. | I added a comment about why it’s implemented that way.

 ### DO: When disagreeing with feedback, explain the advantage of your approach.